 The University Library provides information services to students, faculty, staff, and other patrons throughout the city and region.
 Library faculty and staff assist patrons in learning how to find and utilize books, periodicals, internet sources, audio-visual materials, and government documents through instruction for individuals, small groups or informal classes.
 Staff also prepare subject bibliographies for classes and arrange inter-library loans.
-Numerous resources are available for faculty and student use.
+Approximately 200,000 volumes are available, as well as more than 1,500 periodical titles.
 The University Library is a designated selective depository for U.S. Government documents.
 Special collections include the papers of Vincent Massari, former state senator; the Alva Adams family papers; Tobie Hopkins Black Literature; the Ralph Taylor Southwest collection, and the Edward O'Brien Western collection.